circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Can I use the `latest` tag when specifying image versions?

 We highly recommend that you don’t.
-Read more about why we think you should [Avoid Mutable Tags]({{ site.baseurl }}/2.0/executor-types/#avoid-mutable-tags)
+For more context, read about why we think you should [Avoid Mutable Tags]({{ site.baseurl }}/2.0/executor-types/#avoid-mutable-tags).

 ## I updated my Docker image, but my build is using a cached image.
 How can I invalidate the old image?